P1G30N17/hangman/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
 - Javascript
   - No errors were found but a few warnings were noted when passing through the official [(JSHint) validator](https://jshint.com/)
+    - These warnings were that "Swal" and "wordList" were undefinied vairables, Swal is the variable for the alerts generated using the Sweet Alerts 2 website (more information in credits) and the wordList is a variable declared in a seperate script that holds the words and hints required for the hangman project.
+    - A third warning was that "showHint" was an unused variable, however it is a function that is called via an onclick button event from the index.html page.

 ### Unfixed Bugs